ymadoff/ryba/hadoop/hdfs_nn/stop.coffee.md

 ## Stop NameNode

-Stop the HDFS Namenode Server.
+Stop the HDFS Namenode service.
 You can also stop the server manually with one of the following two commands:

 ```